 - Business interests

 There are also a wide range of exceptions to the “split down the middle” approach, particularly if the relationship has been short.
 Inheritances and gifts received during the marriage are exempt from sharing and property owned before the marriage can all be exceptions to the law and may complicate matters considerably.

 Hiding or failing to disclose assets can also cause severe complications and result in court costs being awarded to your spouse.

 Asset Division Lawyers

 At Baker & Baker, we have the necessary background to help with complicated property matters.
-Particularly when it comes to business valuations and complex investments and pensions, our division of property lawyers in Toronto can help you through the confusing process of separating your assets.
+Particularly when it comes to business valuations and complex investments and pensions, our Toronto property division lawyer can help you through the confusing process of separating your assets.